icerpc/icerpc-csharp/examples/Jwt/README.md

-This application illustrates how to use the Jwt interceptor and middleware to authenticate clients acrross services, the Auth service issues Jwt tokens when a user signs-in, and the Hello service validates the token before letting the user access it, the Auth and Hello servers use a symetric key derived from a shared secret to sign and validate the Jwt tokens.
+This application illustrates how to use the Jwt interceptor and middleware to authenticate clients acrross services, the Auth service issues a JWT when a user signs-in, and the Hello service validates the token before letting the user access it, the Auth and Hello servers use a symetric key derived from a shared secret to sign and validate the Jwt tokens.